A new conservative Supreme Court justice could boost religious rights at the cost of LGBTQ protections

 Gorsuch’s targeted approach, however, has not stopped lower courts from relying on the ruling to transform the nation’s legal landscape on issues beyond the workplace, including cases pertaining to bathrooms for transgender students and health-care protections for transgender patients.
 These issues are likely to come before the Supreme Court again, and a 6-to-3 conservative majority could help dilute the impact of the Bostock ruling, some LGBTQ advocates say.

-“The court left a loop hole big enough to destroy equality,” said Kristen Browde, co-chair of the National Trans Bar association.
+“The court left a loophole big enough to destroy equality,” said Kristen Browde, co-chair of the National Trans Bar Association.
 How the court interprets religious exemptions “is going to be critical to whether the victory in Aimee Stephens’s case is truly complete,” Browde said.

 Kim Colby of the Christian Legal Society said that the Bostock decision set off alarm bells among religious conservatives, but it also created room for opportunity.